TBI recovery can be a long and frustrating process. But there are ways to speed up your recovery.

 - Take frequent breaks.
 Breaking up a task into smaller sessions and scheduling short rests in between can drastically reduce strain on your brain.

 - Avoid triggers.
-If you know that a certain activity always wears you out, avoid it if possible.
+If you know that a certain activity always wears you out, avoid it whenever possible.
 For example, if your friend wants you to meet them for lunch, ask that it be somewhere quiet that won’t exhaust you.

 6. Push Through Plateaus.